smokkin/microsoft-security-operations-learning-path/Enhance security operations by using Microsoft Security Copilot/Introduction to generative AI and agents/README.md

 | car | 128 | 56 | [5, -5, 1 ] |
 | skateboard | 129 | 67 | [4, 7, 14] |

-&gt; **Note:** We've kept things simple by using vectors with only three elements (which will help us visualize them in three-dimensions later).
+> **Note:** We've kept things simple by using vectors with only three elements (which will help us visualize them in three-dimensions later).
 In reality, the vectors have thousands of elements.

 ### Attention and Embeddings